TL;DR

 How to accomplish all this

-The single biggest tip we can offer here is to automate.
+The single biggest tip we can offer for effective social media account management is to automate.
 Automate, automate and then automate some more.
 Several great tools support multiple accounts, full automation, and additional analytics to track your performance in the above areas.

-Social media automation tools help you keep your accounts straight so you don't use the wrong company voice at the wrong time.
+Social media automation is the use of software tools to help manage and streamline social media activities.
+These tools help you keep your accounts straight so you don't use the wrong company voice at the wrong time.
 They also help you by allowing you to track analytics for each account, campaign, or channel.
 This is key to knowing what's working and what's not.
 Maybe Twitter isn't paying the dividends for the job listings, but it's going quite well for the customer service account.
 Or perhaps you find LinkedIn is the better choice for the long-form tutorials you've posted to Facebook.
 Whatever the specifics, the metrics and analytics offered by automation software are often worth their weight in gold.

 These statistics will help you fine-tune each presence to get the most out of your time spent with each account, on each platform, and for each brand you're representing.
-By automating as much of your presence as possible, you're saving yourself the effort of remembering all these details, which lets you spend more time in authentic conversations with your followers.
+By automating as much of your social media management as possible, you're saving yourself the effort of remembering all these details, which lets you spend more time in authentic conversations with your followers.

 Want to ensure you keep your brand voice consistent across social media?
 Download our free checklist below!